inPact/cordova-plugin-msal/README.md

 If you aren't using AzureADMyOrg as one of your authorities, you can omit TENANT_ID, and if you're only building for iOS, you can omit KEY_HASH, but you really need to provide CLIENT_ID.
 ### If you're using a CLI:
 <pre>
-cordova plugin add cordova-plugin-msal --variable TENANT_ID=your-tenant-guid-here --variable CLIENT_ID=your-client-guid-here --variable KEY_HASH=S0m3K3yh4shH3re=
+cordova plugin add https://github.com/inPact/cordova-plugin-msal --variable TENANT_ID=your-tenant-guid-here --variable CLIENT_ID=your-client-guid-here --variable KEY_HASH=S0m3K3yh4shH3re=
 </pre>
 ### If you're using OutSystems
 You should use my [forge component](https://www.outsystems.com/forge/Component_Overview.aspx?ProjectId=8038).
 But if you want to implement a wrapper yourself, or if you're here because you're using that component and you want additional documentation, continue reading: